Challenges in Business Succession Planning: Cash Flow Strategies for Estate Tax Liabilities

 Business succession planning that incorporates estate tax and cash-flow strategies helps ensure the ongoing success of the business while helping minimize taxes for the owner and their estate.
 There is currently a short period through 2025 of increased gift and estate tax exemption that may provide an opportunity to move assets and growth out of a business owner’s estate, potentially reducing anticipated estate tax and increasing the likelihood of a successful business continuation.

-BDO’s private client services professionals are uniquely positioned for business succession and estate tax planning due to their depth of consulting experience across industries and the globe.
-BDO can help develop and implement a tax efficient business succession strategy that is focused on achieving a business owner’s goals as well as preserving value for their business and their family.
+BDO’s private client services professionals are uniquely positioned for business succession and estate tax planning due to the depth of their consulting experience across industries and the globe.
+BDO can help develop and implement a tax-efficient business succession strategy focused on achieving a business owner’s goals as well as preserving value for their business and their family.
 Contact BDO for more information on estate and wealth succession planning.